Odebrecht bonds slump as scandal spillover fans investor skepticism

 "Further, among the many things that investors are telling us - and which we wholeheartedly agree - is that at this point, the company needs more than just new lines of credits and a couple of major projects to be added to its backlog," the note said.

+A spokesman for Odebrecht did not have an immediate comment on the Miami meeting.

-At this point, some Odebrecht bondholders are increasingly believing that the fate of pending asset sales and refinancing efforts is more dependent than ever on how quickly Latin American governments decide on penalties for the firm, which admitted to paying bribes to win projects in recent years.
+At this point, the fate of pending asset sales and refinancing efforts seems increasingly dependent on how quickly governments decide on penalties for Odebrecht, which admitted to paying bribes to win projects in recent years.

-Still, a person familiar with the company's strategy said executives made efforts to respond to investor queries at the Miami conference, noting that "not all answers to their questions were available, because the whole process remains underway."

-The OEC construction unit forecast revenue close to $6 billion this year, and a backlog slightly below the $19 billion-mark reached last September.
-The person said a widespread economic downturn across Latin America has done more to hinder Odebrecht's backlog build-up than the scandal itself.

-People with knowledge of Odebrecht's strategy told Reuters last week that the company has 6.5 billion reais ($2.1 billion) worth of project stakes and operating licenses in the region and Angola for sale by year-end.
+People familiar with Odebrecht's strategy told Reuters last week that the company could sell some 6.5 billion reais ($2.1 billion) in project stakes and operating licenses in the region and Angola by year-end.
 So far, it has sold about 5 billion reais in assets out of a total goal of 12 billion reais.

 Odebrecht is the largest of the Brazilian engineering companies accused of colluding to overcharge Petróleo Brasileiro SA and other state firms for contracts, then using part of that to channel donations and bribes into Brazil's former ruling Workers Party and domestic and international allies.